awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

         // that this client will only decrypt encrypted messages that were created with a committing algorithm suite.
         // This is the default commitment policy if you build the client with `AwsCrypto.builder().build()`
         // or `AwsCrypto.standard()`.
+        // This also chooses to encrypt with an algorithm suite that doesn't include signing for faster decryption.
-        final AwsCrypto crypto = AwsCrypto.builder()
+        // The use case assumes that the contexts that encrypt and decrypt are equally trusted. final AwsCrypto crypto = AwsCrypto.builder()
                 .withCommitmentPolicy(CommitmentPolicy.RequireEncryptRequireDecrypt)
+                .withEncryptionAlgorithm(CryptoAlgorithm.ALG_AES_256_GCM_HKDF_SHA512_COMMIT_KEY)
                 .build();

         // Create an encryption context to identify this ciphertext